Inverted-F antenna: Planar implementation

 A planar inverted-F antenna (PIFA) is used for wireless circuitry implemented in microstrip.
 The microstrip format is the format of choice for modern RF electronics.
 It can be used to implement required distributed-element RF components such as filters, while at the same time being economical because the same mass production methods are used as for printed circuit boards.

 A printed inverted-F antenna can be implemented in the classic inverted-F shape, usually to one side of the circuit board where the ground plane has been removed from underneath the antenna.
 However, another approach is a modified patch antenna, the shorted patch antenna.
 In this approach, one edge of the patch, or some intermediate point, is grounded with grounding pins or vias through to the ground plane.
 This works on the same principle as an inverted-F; viewed sideways, the F shape can be seen, it is just that the antenna element is very wide in the horizontal plane.
 The shorted patch antenna has a wider bandwidth than the thin line type due to the greater radiation area.
 Like the thin line type, the shorted patch antenna can be printed on the same printed circuit board as the rest of the circuitry.
 However, they are commonly printed on to their own board, or on to a dielectric fixed to the main board.
-This is done so that the antenna, can be suspended and effectively be in air dielectric, is a greater distance from the ground plane than it would otherwise be, or the dielectric used is a more suitable material for RF performance.
+This is done so that the antenna, which can be suspended and effectively be in air dielectric, is a greater distance from the ground plane than it would otherwise be, or the dielectric used is a more suitable material for RF performance.

 The term PIFA is reserved by many authors (e.g. Sánchez-Hernández) for the shorted patch antenna where the antenna element is wide with the ground plane underneath.
 The thin line type of inverted-F antennas with the ground plane to one side like A and B in the diagram are just called IFA even if they are in planar format.
 An author may even call an IFA of this type a printed inverted-F antenna but still reserve PIFA for the shorted patch type (e.g. Hall and Wang.)